Wilde eend met pruimenportsaus

 For the fried parsnips:

-• 2 parsnips, peeled and cut into thin strips
+• 2 parsnips, peeled and thinly sliced

 • Vegetable oil for frying